Mtillmann/mtillmann.github.io/posts/gnome-control-alt-t-kitty-as-new-tab.md

 <Title />

 I like to hit `ctrl+alt+t` to open a terminal instance in my gnome.
-Additionaly I want the keyboard-shortcut to open a new kitty instance OR if the instance already exists, it should create a new tab inside that window.
+Additionaly I want the keyboard-shortcut to open a new kitty instance OR if the instance already exists, it should create a new tab inside that window and bring the kitty window to the front.

 To achieve this, first I need to enable remote control in kitty config (`crtl+shift+f2`)